mrc-ide/first90release/ProgramDataGuidance.md

 ## Guidance on program data

-This should be data sourced from national testing programs.
-For each year provide either sex aggregated data (1 row with sex = "both") or sex disaggregated data (2 rows with sex="male" and sex="female" respectively).
+This should be data sourced from national testing programs (both public and private sectors testing should be included).
+The number of HIV tests should refer to the number of tests whose results were provided back to clients.
+For each year provide either sex aggregated data (1 row with both sex combined; sex = "both") or sex disaggregated data (2 rows with sex="male" and sex="female", respectively).
 This should be for age-group 15-99 only.

 This needs to be a data-frame with the following columns.
 If these columns names are wrong the model will either not run, or the results will not be accurate.